Theme:

 Not Supported

-• Advanced pseudo-classes — No :nth-child, :not(), :focus, :active, :first-child, etc.
+• Advanced pseudo-classes (:nth-child, :not, :focus, :active, etc.)

-• Transforms — No CSS transform property
+• CSS transform

-• Filters — No blur(), brightness(), etc.
+• Filters (blur(), brightness(), etc.)

-• Text Overflow — No text-overflow: ellipsis
+• text-overflow: ellipsis

-• Advanced attribute selectors — No ~=, ^=, $=, *= operators
+• Advanced attribute selectors (~=, ^=, $=, *=)

 Partial Support

-• position: fixed — Treated the same as absolute
+• position: fixed — treated as absolute